fluidpixel/familyguidetomelbourne/content/indoor/melbourneMuseum.md

 For the rest of the family the museum offers a mix of exhibits, including an excellent dinosaur and animal zone, a historical Aboriginal area, an alive rainforest and a human body exhibition.
 All in all it's easily a days worth of information if you do things properly, although we've been over a number of times and still not seen everything properly.

-A yearly pass not only includes access here, but also to the Immigration Museum and Scienceworks so is great value, even if you are just visiting the 3 venues.
+A yearly pass not only includes access here, but also to the Immigration Museum and ScienceWorks so is great value, even if you are just visiting the 3 venues.

 There's an IMAX cinema attached to the museum, although the tickets are expensive and the shows limited, it could be good entertainment for the big kids.